carol-ng/math-drills/README.md

 # math-drills
-quick and dirty executables to practibasic operations for the SAT
+quick and dirty executables to practice basic operations for the SAT